-- 25% of their revenues from coal mining; - o 25% of their revenues from coal-based electricity generation; - o 25% of their revenues from extraction of hydrocarbons from tar sand or fracking; - $\circ~$ 10% of their revenues from extraction of hydrocarbons in the Arctic are also excluded. - Exclusion from the investible universe of the Sub-Fund of countries subject to international sanctions or which violate the UN Global Compact principles. - Exclusion from the investible universe of the Sub-Fund of companies involved in either violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises, or are subject to investment restrictions by the UN, EU, USA.
+- Exclusion from the investible universe of the Sub-Fund of all investments in companies that do not comply with international treaties such as those on controversial weapons (as for example the 2008 Convention on Cluster Munitions, or the 1997 Ottawa Treaty on anti-personnel mines) or the rules on the use of depleted uranium. - Exclusion from the investible universe of the Sub-Fund of issuers whose revenues come from tobacco production or that earn more than: - 50% of their revenues from tobacco distribution, - 25% of their revenues from coal mining, - 25% of their revenues from coal-based electricity generation, - 25% of their revenues from extraction of hydrocarbons from tar sand or fracking, - 10% of their revenues from extraction of hydrocarbons in the Arctic are also excluded. - Exclusion from the investible universe of the Sub-Fund of countries subject to international sanctions or which violate the UN Global Compact principles. - Exclusion from the investible universe of the Sub-Fund of companies involved in either violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises, or are subject to investment restrictions by the UN, EU, USA.

-How were the indicators for adverse impacts on sustainability factors taken into account?
+How have the indicators for adverse impacts on sustainability factors taken into account?

 The Fund, in its investment activity, takes into account some of the indicators for adverse impacts on sustainability, such as prioritising, in particular, the collection and monitoring of indicators relating to greenhouse gas emissions of investments (Carbon Footprint and GHG Intensity of beneficiary companies) and indicators relating to social issues for companies, (violations of UNGC principles and OECD guidelines for multinational companies, lack of adequate procedures and mechanisms to monitor compliance to the previous point and exposure to controversial weapons) and sovereign (Investee countries subject to social violations).
 Regarding the monitoring of the environmental indicators, the fund aims to have a trend of declining emission intensity (over a 3 -year rolling period) while for the social ones, the fund aims to have no exposure to companies/countries flagged by the selected adverse impact indicators.
-The average 2023 emission intensity has been equal to 686 (decreased with respect of the average of 2022).
+The average 2022 emission intensity has been equal to 753.